The Great blue heron, scientifically known as Ardea herodias, is a bird of the wetlands known for large size and remarkable hunting skills.

 It extends its long neck and thrusts its sharp beak into the water, impaling the prey with its strong bill.

-The heron's neck is specially adapted to coil and extend rapidly, allowing it to strike with lightning-fast accuracy.
+The heron's neck is specially adapted to coil and extend rapidly, allowing it to strike fast with accuracy.

 Its long legs and sharp claws aid in capturing and holding onto slippery prey.